lightbend/ssl-config/documentation/src/sphinx/LooseSSL.rst

 `easily intercept
 communication <https://tersesystems.com/2014/03/31/testing-hostname-verification/>`__.

-    Note: By disabling hostname verification, you are also disabling certificate verification!
+.. note:: By disabling hostname verification, you are also disabling
+    certificate verification!

 Disabled Protocols